EOSIO/eos/README.md

 ./eosc push message currency transfer '{"from":"${usera}","to":"${userb}","amount":50}' --scope ${usera},${userb} --permission ${usera}@active
 ```

 We specify the `--scope ...` argument to give the currency contract read/write permission to those users so it can modify their balances.
-In a future release scope
-will be determined automatically.
+In a future release scope will be determined automatically.

-As a confirmation of a successfully submitted transaction you will receive json output that includes a `transaction_id` field.
+As confirmation of a successfully submitted transaction, you will receive JSON output that includes a `transaction_id` field.

 <a name="readingcontract"></a>
 ### Reading sample "currency" contract balance